kahlil/grunt-compass/README.md

     ```javascript
     forcecompile: true
     ```
-8. You can require a given ruby library before running commands
+8. You can require a given ruby library before running commands like this:

     ```javascript
     require: 'animate-sass mylib'